NCCA/AppLauncher/help/AboutText.md

 # Maya

-Current installed version of Maya is [Help](https://help.autodesk.com/view/MAYAUL/2025/ENU/), as well as the default Arnold Renderer it has plugins installed for
+Current installed version of [Maya](https://help.autodesk.com/view/MAYAUL/2025/ENU/) is 2024, as well as the default Arnold Renderer it has plugins installed for

 - [V-Ray](https://docs.chaos.com/display/VMAYA/V-Ray+for+Maya+Help)
 - [Renderman](https://rmanwiki-26.pixar.com/space/RFM26/21037058/RenderMan+26+for+Maya)